SBBradley/Army-Adder/README.md

 ## Installation / Usage
 1. Fork this repo.
-2. Copy the link from the [Code] dropdown
+2. Copy the link from the [Code] dropdown.
-3. Use [git clone "the link you copied"] in the IDE of choice
+3. Use [git clone "the link you copied"] in terminal of IDE.
 4. Run listBuilder.java to use the program.

 ## Console Interface